almet/notmyidea/content/dev/carto-forms.rst

 and retrieve data.
 In addition, *carto-forms* would do datatype validation and have basic GIS fields (point, line, polygon).

+http://mapbox.com also did an awesome work on cartography, but didn't take into account the form aspect we're leveraging here.

 So… Let's get it real!
 ======================